 Will I run out of money in retirement?

-What effect do taxes have on my income now and into the future?
+What effect do taxes have on my income now and in the future?

 What will happen to my family if I am too sick or injured to work?